Skip to Content

 Azalea Pests

-The most prevalent pests to affect the azalea are lace bugs.
-If your plant is infested with the bug, its foliage will appear yellowish or white and display black bugs on the bottom of the leaves.
+If your plant is infested with this insect, you’ll notice its foliage looking yellowish or white with black dots (these are actually eggs – Yikes!) on the bottom of the leaves.

 Getting Rid of Leafminers

-To combat either of these problems, remove the affected site and apply a horticultural oil in a diluted spray to control the pests.
+To combat this problem, remove the affected site and apply horticultural oil in a diluted spray.

 Protecting the Plant Against Frostbite

-If the plant becomes infected, prune away the fungus and get rid of the diseased branches or leaves without delay.
+If the plant becomes infected, prune away the fungus and immediately chop off the diseased branches or leaves.

 Common Azalea Concerns for Care

-Azalea Health: One of the best things to add to the soil of azalea plants are coffee grounds.
-Use the grounds to acidify the soil and provide more nutrients to the acid-loving plant.
+One of the most beneficial materials to add to the soil of azalea plants is coffee grounds.
+They raise the acidity of the soil and provide more nutrients to this acid-loving plant.

 Jeanne